metalmandalore/serverless-goat-walkthrough/README.md

  4. Explore file contents
  `https://inject; cat node_modules/.bin/uuid`
  USAGE: `uuid [ver] [options]` + some encryption math used to generate keys
- this doesn't seem to be entirely random
+ This doesn't seem to be entirely random
  5. Read more javascript
   `https://inject; cat node_modules/node-uuid/package.json`
   *lists package version*
   Research into this version of UUID results in a known vulnerability to insecure randomness
   **TL:DR;** math.random can produce predictable values and this in an **Insecure 3rd Party Dependency**
   keys generated and for storage in the s3 bucket may be predicted
-  This could be *very* interesting if it was used to store PII, but it isn't for this circumstance
+  This could be *very* interesting if it was used to store PII, due to the potential s3 bucket enumeration
+  Since these buckets can already be easily discovered, and do not contain PII, it isn't really interesting
  6. Check for unsecured environmental variables
  `https://inject; env`
  Results in **Insecure Application Secrets Storage**: